 Apart from uplifting your overall user experience, this feature also lets you retrieve your phone with a single hand.
 All you need to do is press the button, and that's about it.

 The highlight of this car charger is that it ships with an adapter.
 If you look around, most wireless car chargers do not ship with the power adapter.

 But at the end of the day, it's not perfect.
 The arms enclosing the phone are long and, at times, prevent you from accessing the buttons on your phone.

 Thanks to its price, this one has attracted a huge number of user reviews.
-It has more than 6,000 user reviews on Amazon and an average rating of 4-stars out of 5.
 People like it for its suction power, durability, and value for money proposition.

 The Aukey Wireless Car Charger proves to be a good buy if you do not want to spend much on a car charger.
 The best part is its small footprint and unobtrusive design.
 Specs-wise, it doesn't disappoint.
 It charges iPhones at 7.5W and other compatible Android phones at 10W.

 It packs a flexible design, wherein you can rotate the mount 360-degree and pull down the foot bracket if you have a bigger phone.
 Plus, the soft padding safeguards the phone from getting scratched.

 It charges via USB-C, and similar to the one above, you will need to attach a USB-C cable to it.
 The company ships a USB-C to USB-A cable.
 However, it doesn't come with a compatible fast charging adapter.

 However, the low price point means you will have to give up on some features.
 In this case, it's the type of mount.
 The Aukey Wireless Car Charger comes only with an air-vent mount and doesn't bundle an additional dashboard mount.